Start Here

 If you prefer, follow @abusejournal on X.

-I believe the healing journey is different for everyone, but the most crucial step is to gain the courage to tell your story.
+I believe the healing journey is unique for everyone, but the most crucial step is to find the courage to share your story.
 Even if abusers say, “Don’t tell anyone,” or no one listens to you.
 Keep pressing forward until someone pulls up a chair next to you.

 Your story is more than what happened to you.
 It’s who you become and how adversity affects your mindset and heart.
-I hope these posts help you learn ways to overcome adversity so you can live an abundant life.
+I hope these posts help you learn ways to overcome adversity, enabling you to live an abundant life.